akermanmeita/calendar-integrations/README.md

 # calendar-integration

-Add portlet to Liferay (7.2) `npm run deploy`, configure it with a server address and a calendar-id
+Add portlet to Liferay (7.2) `npm run build` and then deploy it manually by copying the .jar from the `/dist` directory to your liferay server, add it to a page and configure it (on the page via the settings) with a server address and a calendar-id
 ```
 Server address: http:// (if default and hosted lcoally)